MischaLundberg/GetPheno/README.md

 - Builds one or multiple phenotypes in one run from ICD8, ICD9, ICD10, ICD9-CM, ICD10-CM, and ATC code requests.
 - Supports tab-separated multi-phenotype request files with one phenotype name per row and comma-separated codes per phenotype.
 - Supports advanced phenotype definitions with `main=`, `sub=`, `rule_out=`, code ranges, and explicit wildcard codes.
-- By default, diagnostic requests are matched as prefixes.
-Use `--eM` for exact matching; a trailing `*` always keeps that code prefix-based, also when `--eM` is used.
+- Diagnostic requests may always include trailing `*`.
+By default, all requested codes are matched as prefixes; with `--eM`, only codes ending in `*` remain prefix matches and all other codes are exact.
 - Supports lifetime, one-year-prior, and post-onset exclusion files, including ATC-based exclusions.
 - Supports `--lowmem` and `--verylowmem` batching with fixed output columns across batches, so appended TSV output keeps a stable schema.
 - Restricts each batch to the current STAM/IID universe and applies QC (`--qced`) and general exclusions before case/control output is finalized.